mlc-ai/llm-perf-bench/README.md

 ## Performance

 All experiments are based on fp16 activation and compute, decoding 256 tokens with a prompt "What is the meaning of life?".
+And all numbers are based on PCIe, not NVLink.

 ### Int4-quantized, Single GPU